-Pern is a complex Feudal-Agrarian and highly stratified society in which goods are traded for protection.
-There are only a few large Holds which control all of the non-Weyr land and all who dwell on that land have to tithe some of their goods to that principle hold.
+Pern is a complex Feudal-Agrarian and highly stratified society in which goods and services are traded for protection.
+There are only a few large Holds which control all of the habitable land, and all who dwell on that land have to tithe a portion of their goods to that principle Hold.

 Pernese clothing most closely resembles Renaissance style, with bright dye colors and practical styles.
 Clothing varies from region to region, and from the lower ranks to the nobility.
-Fortunately, the Pernese are familiar with modern underwear, so you won’t see any codpieces or loin-cloths, but some men still just wear light-weight breeches under their pants.
+Fortunately, the Pernese are familiar with modern underwear, so you won’t see any codpieces or loin-cloths, but some men wear light-weight breeches under their pants.
 Since personal hygiene isn’t an issue, there is no pressure to wear hose, high stockings, wigs, or hats.
 The Pernese are not a prudish people, nor do they have strict laws about women’s modesty, however they are still conservative by modern Earth standards.

 Teaching begins at home.
 Around the age of five, a child begins studying with the hold’s harper.
 Depending on the size of the hold, there may be several teaching groups, separating children by age and ability.
 Cotholds are too small to have their own harper, so “route riders” are sent to visit them once a Turn, staying a night or two to check on their progress and drop off teaching materials.
 Unfortunately, many cotholders don’t learn to read, which makes teaching songs a necessity.

 Children who show a particular aptitude for a craft may become the informal apprentice of a local senior Journeyman.
 A Master posted to a hold can make the apprenticeship official and will send their best students to the craft Hall for advanced training.